 Symptoms can be very different from person to person, even within the same family, and they can occur at any age.
 Some patients might not experience symptoms until adulthood.

-Because type 1 Gaucher disease is rare and its symptoms can look similar to those in other disorders, healthcare professionals may have difficulty diagnosing it accurately.
+Because type 1 Gaucher disease is rare and its symptoms can look similar to those in other disorders, diagnosis can be challenging.
 And, because the disease can progress at varying rates, diagnosis may also be delayed because symptoms might not appear right away.

 To confirm a diagnosis, your doctor will likely run a blood test, which is used to measure glucocerebrosidase activity.
 Your doctor may also perform DNA analysis to see if there is a gene variation.
 DNA-based testing of a blood sample can identify variations, or mutations, in the gene responsible for the production of glucocerebrosidase.